d8bauxit8/low-resource-protocol/README.md

 because if the frame buffer is overload, the receive module throws the received frames until in the buffer will not be free spot.

-For this, you can find the right calculation in the [Timer's value calculation](#timers-value-calculation) point.
+For this, you can find the right calculation in the [Calculations](#calculations) point.

 If you did everything good, your receive module will work.